necst/necst-guide/source/content/rules.rst

   * You cannot assign to your PC a static IP

-* You should not have any problem in getting allowed to access the network, therefore read how to do it in the How to enable your laptop into the `NECSTLab`_ network section.

-* Unplug `NECSTLab`_ machines (PCs or boards) from the network (aka Do not use the ethernet cables that are already used by other machines!!!)
+* Unplug `NECSTLab`_ machines (PCs or boards) from the network (a.k.a., do not use the ethernet cables that are already used by other machines!)

 * Take home any facilities (e.g., books, docs, PCs, boards, see :ref:`facilities`).

-  * The boards involved in the Boards @ Home Program are an exception.
-For more information visit the facilities web page.

   * If you do really need something, please contact your tutor (see :ref:`tutors`)

-* Stay in the lab out of the authorized time (Mon - Fri, from 8am to 7pm).
+* Stay in the lab outside the authorized time (Monday to Friday, 8am to 7pm).

-  * If you do really need to work in the `NECSTLab`_ during non authorized period, please contact your tutor (see :ref:`tutors`) to find out a solution(for the list of `NECSTLab`_ Tutors, please visit this page)
+  * If you really need to work in the `NECSTLab`_ outside the authorized time, please contact your tutor (see :ref:`tutors`) to find a solution(for the list of `NECSTLab`_ Tutors, please visit this page)

-* Remember always :ref:`golden`
+* Always remember :ref:`golden`

 .. _expelled:

 What you can be Expelled for
 ----------------------------

-* Using the internet access for illegal actions, e.g. download copyrighted materials (movie, software, etc).
+* Using Internet access for illegal actions (e.g. download copyrighted materials such as movie, software).

-* Being part or help in stealing materials from the `NECSTLab`_
+* (Helping to) stealing or destroying materials from the `NECSTLab`_

-* Having improper behaviors while in the `NECSTLab`_
+* Behave inappropriately while in the `NECSTLab`_